Blog

 • The initial acquisition cost of anti-drone systems varies significantly depending on the type of technology and its capabilities.
 Here are some key considerations:

-• Technology Type: Different anti-drone technologies, such as drone jammers, signal disruptors, and laser systems, come with varying price tags.
+• Technology Type: Different anti-drone technologies, such as directional drone jammers, signal disruptors, and laser systems, come with varying price tags.
 For instance, high-end laser systems are generally more expensive compared to basic drone jammers.

 • System Capabilities: Advanced features such as extended range, multi-signal disruption, and precision targeting can increase the cost.